grimsteel/go-blog/posts/intro-to-go.md

+Learn how to make a blog website in Go without any prior Go experience!

 > This article was written by Siddhant Kameswar.
-He has many years of coding experience, especially in C and web development.
+He is student and an aspiring developer with experience in many areas of programming.
 He has recently decided to add Go to his toolset.

-A tutorial for programming in Go for C programmers: build a website in Go without any prior Go experience

 This blog article assumes a good level of familiarity with general programming concepts as well as web development architecture.
 (HTTP, HTML, etc.)